KDAB/knut/docs/API/script.rc/rcdocument.md

 Note that the RC file may be valid, and our parser needs to be updated.

 ## Method Documentation

+#### <a name="convertActions"></a>array<[Action](../script.rc/action.md)> **convertActions**(array<string> menus, array<string> accelerators, array<string> toolBars, int flags)

+!!!
+Warning "Experimental API"
+    The API here is still experimental, and may change in follow-up release.
+Use it at your own risk.

+Returns a list of actions fomr the given `menus`' ids, `accelerators`' ids and `toolBars`' ids.

+The `flags` are used to fill the iconPath of the action:

+- `RcDocument.RemoveUnknown`: remove the unknown assets
+- `RcDocument.SplitToolBar`: split toolbar's strips into individual icon, one per action
+- `RcDocument.ConvertToPng`: convert BMPs to PNGs, needed if we want to also change the transparency
+- `RcDocument.AllFlags`: combination of all above

 #### <a name="convertAssets"></a>**convertAssets**(int flags)